cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-xml-external-entities-attack.md

 ## Description

-XML External Entities (XXE) is a server-side vulnerability that allows attackers to utilize the misconfigured XML parser to reference an external entity.
-This could lead to sensitive data exposure, server-side request forgery, remote code execution and denial of service attack scenarios.
+An XML External Entities (XXE) attack is a server-side vulnerability that allows an attacker to exploit a misconfigured XML parser to reference an external entity.
+This may lead to sensitive data exposure, Server-Side Request Forgery (SSRF), Remote Code Execution (RCE), or Denial of Service (DoS) attacks.

-The XML documents may contain a definition for XML entities, often known as Document Type Definition (DTD).
-Depending upon their use in the application, the DTDs could be either internal or external.
+XML documents may contain a definition for XML entities, often known as Document Type Definition (DTD).
+Depending on their use in the application, DTDs can be either internal or external.

-In an XXE attack scenario, an attacker attempts to submit an XML file that calls an external entity, for example, with a `file://` URI.
-This `file://` URI could be used by an attacker to make vulnerable application process the external DTD and read the contents of the internal system file.
-For example, a URI such as `file:///c:/winnt/win.ini` will allow an attacker to read the file `C:\Winnt\win.ini` content, whereas the URI `file:///etc/passwd` will allow an attacker to read the contents of `/etc/passwd` file.
+In an XXE attack scenario, a threat actor attempts to submit an XML file that calls an external entity, for example, with a `file://` URI.
+An attacker may use this URI to make the application process an external DTD and read the contents of an internal system file.
+Here are some examples:

+- `file:///c:/winnt/win.ini` may read the contents of `C:\Winnt\win.ini`.
+- `file:///etc/passwd` may access the contents of `/etc/passwd`.

-Similarly, an attacker may use other URI schemes such as `HTTP://`, `HTTPS://`, `FTP://`, and `GOPHER://`, to mention a few, to exploit the vulnerable application using XXE attack.
+Similarly, an attacker can use other URI schemes such as `HTTP://`, `HTTPS://`, `FTP://`, or `GOPHER://` to exploit a vulnerable application using an XXE attack.

 XXE has a wide range of impacts.
 For example, it may allow a threat actor to load external entities and attempt to perform remote code execution or extract sensitive information such as local files.

 A malicious actor may achieve the following through a successful XXE exploitation:

-- Read Internal Local Files
+- Read internal local files
-- Sensitive Data Exposure
+- Get access to sensitive data
+- Perform attacks:
-- Server-Side Request Forgery
+  - Server-Side Request Forgery (SSRF)
-- Denial of Service
+  - Denial of Service (DoS)
-- Remote Code Execution
+  - Remote Code Execution (RCE)

 ## Attack Scenarios